sammi-turner/Blog/setting-forth-in-c.md

 From the folder containing the executable, run

-Run this command on Windows CMD :
+Run this command on Windows Powershell :

 ```
->a.exe
+>./a.exe
 ```

 Or this command on GNU/Linux :